KumoCorp/kumomta/docs/changelog/main.md

   numbers of queues, returning data in this context would take too long.
 The endpoint will now return immediately and report the `id` of the bounce entry, but no other statistics.

+* `kcli bounce-list` now summarizes the bounce information in a human readable format by default, rather than showing the underlying json data as we did in previous releases.

 ## Fixes